Lionel Stander: Activism

+During the Spanish Civil War, Stander fundraised for the Republican cause.
+He also campaigned for the release of the Scottsboro Boys.
+He was a member of the Popular Front from 1936 until 1939, and subsequently belonged to the Hollywood Anti-Nazi League.
+Regarding his political beliefs, Stander once described himself as "lefter than the Left" and said he supported the Communist Party USA prior to the Molotov–Ribbentrop Pact (which he opposed).
+As he later put it, "I worked very closely with the Communist Party during the 30's.
+But I never joined."

 In 1938, Columbia Pictures head Harry Cohn allegedly called Stander "a Red son of a bitch" and threatened a US$100,000 fine against any studio that renewed his contract.
 Despite critical acclaim for his performances, Stander's film work dropped off drastically.
 After appearing in 15 films in 1935 and 1936, he was in only six in 1937 and 1938.
 This was followed by just six films from 1939 through 1943, none made by major studios, the most notable being Guadalcanal Diary (1943).